South Gare: Right Hand of Friendship

+Geography

 River entrance

 The River Tees entrance created between South Gare, and the North Gare to the west is 2400 ft wide.

 The water depth at the mouth of the Tees at low tide has altered over the years.

 In 1863 it was 3 ft 6 inches but today stands at 50 ft.

 Two suction dredgers and occasionally a grab dredger are used to keep the shipping channel clear.